amanekia/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
+In this project we were given a csv file which contained the election results.
+We then used python to write code in order to read the csv file and get the information required by the Colorado Board of Elections and display it in a text file.
+For the challange part of the project we had to modify/add code to our orginial code in order to get some additional data to complete the election audit:
+- The voter turnout for each county
+- The percentage of votes from each county out of the total count
+- The county with the highest turnout

 ## Election-Audit Results
 - How many votes were cast in this congressional election?